bourquenoud/edge_sensitive_sr/README.md

 timing violations will not put the cell in an unstable state but can lead to unpredictable outputs.

+# Why so complicated ?
+The main advantage of this architecture compared to a simple mux connected to a D flip-flop is the absence of bounce-back effect.
+In the simpler architecture, a pulse short enough on one input while the other is high will make the flip-flop "bounce" back to its original state.
+This better architecture is immune to that effect, with the cost of being more than 2 times bigger and somewhat slower.

 # Generics
  - **RESET_POSITIVE** : If true RST is active high, else it is active low
  - **RESET_LOW** : If true asserting RST set Q to low, else it resets to high